nextflow-io/nextflow/docs/process.rst

 Note, it must be wrapped by single quotation characters, otherwise the variable will be evaluated in the pipeline script context.

-.. warning:: The variable must guarantee to provide a unique temporary folder for each process invocation, usually such
-    a variable is defined by the batch scheduler platform.

 You can also provide a specific folder path as scratch value, for example::

   scratch '/tmp/my/path'